DandelionSprout/Sims3Gamemods/AntiRacismAndCluelessSims/README.md

 •• "BeInDiveBar": 0 > -250<br>
 •• "BeInCocktailLounge": 0 > -250<br>
 •• "BeInDanceClub": 0 > -250<br><br>
+• (GetSprayTanInRabbitHole) "OccultTypes": ???? > 0x74C (Extends spa tans to all species who can get booth tans)

 Skipped due to complete inability to find info: Delay werewolf fullmoon transformation if at work; Allow additional species to use the Weather Stone; Unlock PlayVideoPoker_Computer